yugabyte/yugabyte-db/docs/content/latest/develop/learn/sql-nosql.md

 ---
-title: 1.
-SQL vs NoSQL
+title: SQL vs NoSQL in YugabyteDB
+headerTitle: SQL vs NoSQL
 linkTitle: 1.
 SQL vs NoSQL
-headerTitle: SQL vs NoSQL
-description: YugabyteDB brings the best of these YSQL and NoSQL together into one unified platform to simplify development of scalable cloud services.
+description: Learn how YugabyteDB brings the best of SQL and NoSQL together into one unified platform to simplify development of scalable cloud services.
 aliases:
   - /develop/learn/sql-nosql/
 menu: